 Experiencing a qualifying life event allows an employee to change the level of coverage (but not switch plans)

 Supporting documentation is required to make a change based on a qualifying life event.

 When you experience a qualified life event, you have 31 days from the date of the event to submit changes to your benefits, as well as supporting documentation.
-If you miss the 31 day deadline, you will have to wait until the next annual open enrollment period, which occurs in late fall, or experience another qualified life event to make changes.
+If you miss the 31 day deadline, you will have to wait until the next annual open enrollment period, which occurs in the fall, or experience another qualified life event to make changes.
 Benefit changes must be consistent with the eligible life event.